jh3nd3rs0n/jargyle/README.md

       GENERAL SETTINGS:

         backlog=INTEGER_BETWEEN_0_AND_2147483647
-            The maximum length of the queue of incoming connections (default is 50)
+            The maximum length of the queue of incoming client connections to the SOCKS server (default is 50)

+        bindHost=HOST
+            The default binding host name or address for all sockets (default is 0.0.0.0)

+        bindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of default binding port ranges for all TCP sockets (default is 0)

+        bindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of default binding port ranges for all UDP sockets (default is 0)

         clientSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
             The space separated list of socket settings for the client socket

-        host=HOST
+        externalFacingBindHost=HOST
+            The default binding host name or address for all external-facing sockets

+        externalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of default binding port ranges for all external-facing TCP sockets

+        externalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of default binding port ranges for all external-facing UDP sockets

+        externalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+            The space separated list of default socket settings for all external-facing sockets

+        internalFacingBindHost=HOST
-            The host name or address for the SOCKS server (default is 0.0.0.0)
+            The default binding host name or address for all internal-facing sockets

+        internalFacingBindTcpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of default binding port ranges for all internal-facing TCP sockets

+        internalFacingBindUdpPortRanges=[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of default binding port ranges for all internal-facing UDP sockets

+        internalFacingSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+            The space separated list of default socket settings for all internal-facing sockets

         lastRouteId=ROUTE_ID
             The ID for the last and unassigned route (default is lastRoute)

         port=INTEGER_BETWEEN_0_AND_65535
-            The port for the SOCKS server (default is 1080)
+            The port for the SOCKS server

-        routeIdSelectionLogAction=LOG_ACTION
+        routeSelectionLogAction=LOG_ACTION
-            The logging action to take if a route ID is selected from the list of all of the route IDs
+            The logging action to take if a route is selected

-        routeIdSelectionStrategy=SELECTION_STRATEGY
+        routeSelectionStrategy=SELECTION_STRATEGY
-            The selection strategy for the next route ID to use from the list of all of the route IDs (default is CYCLICAL)
+            The selection strategy for the next route (default is CYCLICAL)

         rule=[RULE_CONDITION1[ RULE_CONDITION2[...]]]
 [RULE_RESULT1[ RULE_RESULT2[...]]]
             A rule for the SOCKS server (default is firewallAction=ALLOW)

         socketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
+            The space separated list of default socket settings for all sockets

+        socksServerBindHost=HOST
+            The binding host name or address for the SOCKS server socket

+        socksServerBindPortRanges[PORT_RANGE1[ PORT_RANGE2[ ...]]]
+            The space separated list of binding port ranges for the SOCKS server socket

+        socksServerSocketSettings=[SOCKET_SETTING1[ SOCKET_SETTING2[...]]]
-            The space separated list of socket settings for the SOCKS server
+            The space separated list of socket settings for the SOCKS server socket

       CHAINING GENERAL SETTINGS: